dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA5385](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca5385): Use Rivest–Shamir–Adleman (RSA) Algorithm With Sufficient Key Size
+## [CA5385](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca5385): Use Rivest-Shamir-Adleman (RSA) Algorithm With Sufficient Key Size

 Encryption algorithms are vulnerable to brute force attacks when too small a key size is used.